From Modular Decomposition Trees to Level-1 Networks: Pseudo-Cographs, Polar-Cats and Prime Polar-Cats

 It could be that we apply the last Step (3) again on $\eta_C$, in case it has now indegree 0 and outdegree 1.
-However, in each of these cases it is ensured that there remains a vertex $u$ for which each leaf $x\in X$ can be reached by a directed $x,u$-path and, thus, $N'$ remains connected.
+However, in each of these cases it is ensured that there remains a vertex $u$ from which each leaf$x'\in X\setminus\{x\}$ can be reached by a directed path in $N'$ and, thus, $N'$ remains connected.
 It is now easy to verify that $N'$ remains a DAG that satisfies (N1) and (N2).
 To see that (N3) is satisfied, let $v\in V^0(N')$.
 This vertex cannot have indegree 1 and outdegree 1 since, otherwise, it would have been suppressed.
-Thus, either (N3) is satisfied or $v$ has indegree greater that 2.
-The latter, however, is not possible since we only suppressed vertices and removed edges (and possibly vertices) to obtain $N'$ and thus, never increased the indegree of any vertex.
+Hence, if $v$ has indegree 1 it must have outdegree 0 or at least 2, i.e., (N3.a) holds for all indegree 1 vertices.
+Moreover, $v$ can also not have indegree 2 and outdegree 0 due to Step (2).
+Hence, if $v$ has indegree 2 it must have outdegree least 1, i.e., (N3.b) holds for all indegree 2 vertices.
+Moreover, there cannot be vertices in $N'$ with indegree at least 3, since we only suppressed vertices and removed edges (and possibly vertices) to obtain $N'$ and thus, never increased the indegree of any vertex.
 Hence, $N'$ satisfies (N1), (N2) and (N3) and is, therefore, a level-1 network.